tradecloud/tradecloud-docs-api-v2/security/authentication.md

 # Authentication

+The API supports 2 means of authentication:

+* Using "Basic" HTTP authentication scheme ([RFC 7617](https://tools.ietf.org/html/rfc7617)) upon every HTTP request.

-The API supports the "Basic" HTTP authentication scheme [RFC 7617](https://tools.ietf.org/html/rfc7617) with or without [JSON Web Tokens](https://jwt.io/) [RFC 7519](https://tools.ietf.org/html/rfc7519)
+* Using "Basic" HTTP authentication scheme ([RFC 7617](https://tools.ietf.org/html/rfc7617)) to obtain a [JSON Web Token](https://jwt.io/) ([RFC 7519](https://tools.ietf.org/html/rfc7519)).
+  The JWT is used for authentication for all following requests.

-## Basic Authentication without a token
+### Basic Authentication upon every request

-Use the Basic HTTP Authentication scheme to authenticate against the Tradecloud API Connector.
+You can use the Basic HTTP Authentication scheme to authenticate against the Tradecloud API Connector upon every request.

 {% hint style="info" %}
-Using Basic Authentication without tokens:

 Pro: this is a simple authentication method, supported by all integrations

 Con's: